 Gender equality is crucial to economic growth and sustainable development.
 It is recognized as a cross-cutting objective within the ILO’s Decent Work Agenda, and as a key goal within the 2030 Agenda for Sustainable Development.
 In fact, Goal 5 of the SDGs is devoted specifically to achieving gender equality and the empowerment of women and girls, but gender equality is also mainstreamed throughout the other sixteen goals.

-New indicators show the gendered effects of marriage and child rearing on labour market outcomes
+The gendered effects of marriage and child rearing on labour market outcomes

 ILOSTAT presents a wide range of labour indicators allowing for the study of gender patterns in the labour market.
 However, until recently, these indicators focused on the individual, without any information on their family situation and its effect on their labour market outcomes.
 The ILO and UN-Women joined forces to surmount this limitation by producing labour indicators taking into account not only the characteristics of each individual, but also the characteristics of the household they live in.
 This novel database includes data on 84 countries (derived from labour force surveys or similar household surveys available in the ILO Harmonized Microdata Collection).
 It allows data users to explore how women’s and men’s labour force participation changes according to, for instance, whether they live alone, with a partner, with or without children, and the number and age of the children.

 Since the adoption of the standards at the 19th International Conference of Labour Statisticians, the ILO has engaged in an extensive programme of work to develop guidance and tools to support compilers and users of labour data on the implementation of the standards and the use of the data generated when they are applied.
 Below are key resources focused on the implications for gender data.